 To create a new API User, click on Add API User.
 You can also edit any existing API Users here.
 The user needs the following:

 Note: Although we require the user ids you create to be in the form of email addresses, they do not necessarily need to be valid addresses, as we won’t send emails to them.
 However, if you want to be able to initiate a password reset without contacting a super admin, it will need to be valid.

 This should be the local IP address(es) of the API user which will be whitelisted.

 Note: You can designate multiple IP addresses by separating them with a ~ and no spaces.
 There is a maximum of 200 characters.

 Note: If you are receiving the error “Authentication call is being made from an unregistered source address for this ENS api key”, this is likely caused by the IP address making the request not matching this/these values.

 This will be the permission group the user belongs to.

-Note: if this API User is to only ‘Process a page’, then having no user group is a valid option.
-However, if the API User is intended to use the ‘Supporter Services’ calls, a permission group with the permission ‘Manage individual supporters’ (under Data Management) enabled, must be assigned.
+Note: If the API User is intended to use the ‘Supporter Services’ calls, a permission group with the permission ‘Manage individual supporters’ (under Data Management) enabled, must be assigned.

 The current status of their User.
 Active, Pending, or Inactive are the allowed options.